Amazon Web Services, Granting access to the AWS Console

 - From the AWS Console, navigate to IAM, then select Roles from the left-column menu.

-- Click the Create New Role button at the top of the page.
+- Click the Create Role button at the top of the page.

-- Find and attach a policy.
+- Find and attach one or more policies, appropriate to the function of the role.
 By default, roles have no access, so you must grant appropriate access.
-Click Next Step.
+Click Next: Review.

 - Enter the role name which matches the RoleName portion of your AD group name (including capitalization), click Create role.

-Once AD and AWS are both configured, users should be able to login to the role via aws.illinois.edu within a minute.
+Once AD and AWS are both configured, users should be able to login to the role via aws.illinois.edu.